priyanka19697/GitPractice/README.txt

 Hello Git
 Added a second line to git
+Updating read me with new information